Lauri92/Media_collection/README.md

 Basic idea how the site behaves is that "small cards" are created in the "card container" depending what user has requested, show most recent, show by most likes or show by search results.
 These cards contain some information about the image which is shown in the card on a mouseover.
-These small cards are clickable, and when clicked they open a  "large card" which contains more information including description, like button, show map button and comments.
+These small cards are clickable, and when clicked they open a  " large card" which contains more information including description, like button, show map button and comments.

 ## Known issues *both user and developer in mind..*